 No Grants of Plan-Based Awards.
-During 2023, no named executive officer received any plan-based awards from us or our subsidiaries.
+During 2024, no named executive officer received any plan-based awards from us or our subsidiaries.

-No Outstanding Equity Awards at December 31, 2023.
-At December 31, 2023, none of our named executive officers held outstanding stock options to purchase shares of our class A common stock (or common stock of our parent companies), or held any equity incentive awards for such shares.
+No Outstanding Equity Awards at December 31, 2024.
+At December 31, 2024, none of our named executive officers held outstanding stock options to purchase shares of our class A common stock (or common stock of our parent companies), or held any equity incentive awards for such shares.
+We do not have policies or practices on the timing of awards of options in relation to the disclosure of material nonpublic information because we do not award options.

 No Option Exercises or Stock Vested.
-During 2023, no named executive officer exercised any stock options or held any stock subject to vesting restrictions.
+During 2024, no named executive officer exercised any stock options or held any stock subject to vesting restrictions.